dhelmr/pd/README.md

-# pd: Command-line Interface to [Pandas](https://pandas.pydata.org/) for dealing with tabular data
+# pd: Command-line Interface to [Pandas](https://pandas.pydata.org/) for Dealing with Tabular Data

 This is a little python tool to quickly handle tabular data in the command line, like: